NOVEL-IN-PROGRESS

 "Candles, Madame?"

-But she walked away sans a reply.
-Severine heard Miss Marie's footsteps fade on the old creaking floor.
-Severine's thoughts tossed about as she grabbed her clothes.
+But Miss Marie walked away sans a reply.
+Severine heard her footsteps fade on the old creaking floor.
+Severine's thoughts tossed about.
 Given the hour, perhaps Miss Marie was, as Jane had warned, a little doddering.
 Still, Severine grabbed her clothes and went to glance down at the street where a carriage awaited.

 At the entrance, Miss Marie stood holding two candle jars.
-They were he kind the priest sold so that when lit, one's prayers would ascend to Jesus in the scented smoke.
-That is if you'd paid enough.
-She handed one to Severine, and they went out to the carriage.
-Severine soon joined her inside the carriage.
-Still, Miss Marie revealed little more until Severine probed her intentions.
+They were the kind the priest sold, so when lit, one's prayers would ascend to Jesus in the scented smoke.
+That is if you'd paid enough for the candle.
+She handed one to Severine and left for the carriage, where Severine joined and waited for further word from Miss Marie.
+However, she revealed little more until Severine probed her intentions.

-"But child, I find God everywhere," she said.
-"Even now, as we seek in darkness the one who will not be expecting us."
+"But, child, I find God everywhere," she said.
+"Even now, as we probe the darkness, he will not be expecting us."

 "Who, Madame?"

-But no, Severine could not, and the words did little to calm her fears about what was about to transpire.
+But no, Severine could not, and Miss Marie's words did little to calm her fears as the carriage disappeared deeper into the fog that hovered over the docks.

-There at the docks, Severine glanced out the window.
+There, close to where the waves crashed loudly, Severine glanced out the window.
 Miss Marie did not.
-It was as though she knew what awaited.
-Severine hardly could have.
-At a distance from the carriage stood Theory with his men, waiting alongside the big wagon still loaded with the debris of the razed washhouse.
+It was as though she knew what awaited even as Severine could not have.
+At a distance from the carriage stood Theory with a lantern along with his men waiting alongside the big wagon still loaded with the debris of the razed washhouse.

 What were they doing over there?
-Severine asked Miss Marie, who held her head defiantly and yet remained silent.
+Severine asked Miss Marie, who held her head defiantly and yet remained silent, her mouth pinched tightly.
 Yes, with her hands folded in her lap, Miss Marie sat quietly as if she were waiting for the Mass to begin.

 Severine watched closely.
-Her eyes darted back and forth from Miss Marie's somber expression to Theory's, which offered no tender smile this time.
-Through the fog, the men went about unloading the broken boards and piling them around the fish shack.
+Her eyes darted back and forth from Miss Marie's somber expression to Theory's, who offered no tender smile this time.
+Through the fog, the men went about unloading the broken boards and piled them around the fish shack.
 But why were they so quiet?
 Who could they disturb?
-Louder were the sounds of the sea pounding against the dock pilings, along with a flock of angry seagulls early in the hunt for fish scraps.
+Louder were the sounds of the sea pounding against the dock pilings, along with that flock of angry seagulls early in the hunt for fish scraps.

 With their task completed, Theory nodded to Miss Marie and went to the back of the shack, where he quietly opened the door to find Albin snoring away.
-He went back around and bowed to Miss Marie, who waited at the street where she stood twisting her rosary through her fingers.
-She nodded.
-At that, the men returned the gesture and departed in their empty wagon, and Miss Marie soon reached into the carriage to retrieve the candles.
+Outside, he latched the door and went back around, where he bowed to Miss Marie, who waited up at the street where she stood twisting her rosary through her fingers.
+And then she nodded.
+At that, the men also bowed and departed in their empty wagon.
+Miss Marie then reached into the carriage to retrieve the candles.

 "Come child.
 It's time we pay the Devil his due.
-We will send him back into hell for his violation."
+Yes, we will deliver him to Hell for his violation."

 Severine shook her head in confusion.

-"Come, follow me to the edge of hell.
-There we will gaze down at Hades and yet walk away with our souls."
+Hades.
+There we will gaze down into hell itself and yet walk away with our souls."

-Severine followed Miss Marie, holding her lit candle.
+Severine followed Miss Marie, holding her lit candle with both trembling hands.

-Miss Marie placed the glass jar with the lit candle in front of the pile of wood and kissed her rosary.
+Miss Marie placed the glass jar with the lit candle in front of the pile of splintered dry wood and then kissed her rosary once again.

-"Place the candle carefully at the base of the wood as though it were a desecrated, unholy altar dedicated to the Devil himself," Miss Marie directed.
+"Here, we place the candles carefully at the base of the wood as though it were a desecrated, unholy altar dedicated to the Devil himself," Miss Marie directed.
+"The Devil is the prince of hell.
+We will pay our respects even as he knows that our lies are heard by Jesus and so will make him quake with fear.
+The Archangel Michael will smile upon us for taunting the Devil.

 Deep in the glass jar, the candle ignored the wind and burned brightly.
 Miss Marie gestured for Severine to place her candle.
 Severine did so, stood back, and she, too, crossed herself.

 "Come, child.
 We have completed our mission.
-God will now bless us and set fire to the Devil's dreams.
-It will serve to drive him back into hell."
+God will now set fire to the Devil's dreams.
+It will serve to drive him deeper into the hell he sought to drag you into.

 Severine followed Miss Marie back to the carriage until she heard the shattering of glass.
-She turned to see that the wind had blown over the jars.
+She jerked around to see that the wind had blown the jars over against the piled wood.
 At first, there arose a heavy smoke, but then a fire spread rapidly.
 The flames snapped and crackled as they raced up to the roof of the old fish shack.
-The acrid smoke choked the old lady and drove the seagulls away.
-But the black crows, symbols of death, came to celebrate over the scraps they anticipated.
+The acrid smoke clouded the sky, choked the old lady, and drove the seagulls away.
+But the black ravens, the very symbols of death, came to celebrate over the scraps they anticipated.
+Perhaps the very scraps of his severed soul.

 Severine stood with her hand over her mouth.
-Her eyes filled with tears from the smoke the wind blew at them.
+Her eyes filled with tears from the smoke the wind blew their way.

 "Don't now fret, child.
 The Devil knows the flame.
-He is from hell."
+He is from hell.
+It will soon consume him back to where he belongs."

-She turned to smile at the roaring flames.
-But Severine did not smile because she heard his screams.
-Miss Marie turned and walked back to the carriage with her hands folded as though egressing a Mass.
+Miss Marie turned to smile at the roaring flames.
+But Severine did not smile.
+She heard his screams.
+Miss Marie turned and walked back to the carriage with her hands folded prayerfully as though egressing a Mass, but Severine stood in silence with her hands over her mouth, adding up the horror she'd just witnessed.

-Albin ran out of the shack moments before the flames swallowed the shack and it fell to ashes.
-It would seem as though he'd escaped hell once more, but still, Miss Marie had served him fire as she'd vowed.
-She turned back one last time to smile at the stupid man before entering her carriage.
+Choking from the smoke, Albin broke the door open and ran out of the shack moments before the flames swallowed the shack and it fell to ashes.
+It would seem as though he'd escaped hell once more, but still, Miss Marie had served upon him the fire she'd promised.
+Still she turned back one last time to smile at the stupid man before entering her carriage.

-Albin stood there motionless, looking dazed and all so defenseless, but then he'd left his knife by the bag of cornmeal that his head rested on, and it was also gone.
-So, now, as Miss Marie had warned, he could only feel the heat of hell cursing at his beaten backside.
-Yet the sharpness of the night would again return, but this time it would be Jane who smiled back at the stupid man.
-She would plan her revenge for as long as she saved for her day of return.
+Albin stood there motionless, looking dazed and all so defenseless.
+But then he'd left his knife by the bag of cornmeal that his head rested on, and it was also gone.
+So now, as Miss Marie had warned, he could only feel the heat of hell cursing at his beaten backside.
+Yet the sharpness of the night would once again return, but this time it would be Jane who smiled into the face of the stupid man.
+She would plan her revenge for as long as she saved for the day of her revenge.
+It would come.
+Her bleeding heart would keep the vigil for the day.